inesp/inesp.github.io/_posts/2025-07-23-blind-spots-in-code-part-II.md

 ## Cognitive biases lead to code reverting

-As I was researching this topic I stumbled upon a study that wanted to see cognitive biases in REAL life, not in laboratory settings, but as they happen in at developer's job.
+As I was researching this topic I stumbled upon a study that wanted to see cognitive biases in REAL life, not in laboratory settings, but as they happen at a developer's job.

 They found a very interesting connection between **biased actions and action reversals**.